chloealbright/DevHiveMind/Algorithms & Data Structures/Coding Interview Do and Donts.md

 Can't iterate over an object with a regular for loop so either use the for loop that iterates through objects or store object in an array so you can loop with the regular for loop or while loop

-Closure methods naming convention the outer function should include something like a gate in the name and the inner function should be something with the name of the door

 Also depending on the problem, you may have to loop so talk about using a loop or recursion comparing the two and talking big O